-The white grape variety (also Elmer Swenson) is an interspecific new breed between Minnesota 78 ( beta x Witt x Ontario, They are genes of Vitis aestivalis.
+The white grape variety (also Elmer Swenson) is an interspecific new breed between Minnesota 78 ( beta x Witt ) x Ontario, They are genes from Vitis aestivalis.
 Vitis labrusca.
 Vitis riparia and Vitis vinifera contain.
-The intersection of hybrid took place in 1955 (?) by the breeder Elmer Swenson (1913-2004) in later collaboration with the University of Minnesota.
+The crossing of the hybrid was done in 1955 (?) by the breeder Elmer Swenson (1913-2004) in later collaboration with the University of Minnesota.
 The variety protection was granted in 1978.
-She was crossing partner for the new breeds Espirit and Swenson White, The vine is hardy to minus 26 degrees Celsius and has a relatively good overall resistance to disease such as both mildews and Botrytis, It produces white wines with light Foxton and is also called table grape used.
-The variety is in the Midwest of the United States in the states Iowa (21 ha), Nebraska, Minnesota (8 ha) and Pennsylvania (2 ha) cultivated.
-In 2010, a total of 32 hectares of vineyards were reported in the US (Statistics Kym Anderson ).
+It was a crossing partner for the new varieties Espirit and Swenson White, The vine is hardy to minus 26 ° Celsius and has a relatively good general resistance to diseases such as both mildews and Botrytis, She produces white wines with light Foxton and is also called table grape used.
+The variety is grown in the Midwest United States in the states Iowa (21 ha), Nebraska, Minnesota (8 ha) and Pennsylvania (2 ha) grown.
+In 2010, a total of 32 hectares of vineyards were designated in the United States (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Photos: Ursula Bruehl, Doris Schneider, Julius Kühn-Institu t (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn-Institu t (JKI)